doctrine/doctrine-website/source/contribute/maintainer.rst

    personal damage to consumers of the packages due to malicious attack vectors.
--  **deprecations** are changes to the codebase that do mark existing API as "to be removed in future"
+-  **deprecations** are changes to the codebase that do mark existing API as "to be removed in future".
+Read about our `Deprecation Policy <https://www.doctrine-project.org/policies/deprecation.html>`_
 -  **backwards-compatibility breakages** (or **BC breaks** in short) are modifications to the existing API or implementation that would result in downstream users having to correct their software to